Welsh FA chief Jonathan Ford backs manager Chris Coleman

 Wales have only scored one goal in 2012 and are yet to win since Speed's death but Football Association of Wales boss Ford is "100%" behind Coleman to transform Wales.

 "It was always going to be a very difficult task but our support is absolutely with Chris," said Ford.

 "It is a very difficult, challenging task and we wish Chris all the very best."

-Coleman, who has replaced Aaron Ramsey as captain with Ashley Williams, has conceded the pressure is on him to revive Wales' qualifying campaign.
+Coleman, who has replaced Aaron Ramsey as captain with Ashley Williams, has to revive Wales' qualifying campaign.

 And he has already acknowledged Wales' campaign could be over should they lose against Scotland and Croatia.

 Walley Barnes, Wales' first manager, lost the first four games of his reign in 1954 and Coleman is the first boss since to suffer such a disappointing start.
 Barnes, however, won his fifth game in charge against Northern Ireland.

 Wales have not lost their first three World Cup qualifiers since their 1970 qualifying campaign when Dave Bowen's side lost all of their qualifiers, losing to Italy twice and East Germany twice.